 Stabilizing dissipation allows one to track the syndrome \(\boldsymbol{\Delta}\) in software without necessarily correcting back to the original codespace.
 For codes with infinite support, such tracking can continue indefinitely since there are an infinite number of syndromes.
 Tracking is also possible for finite-support codes, but only for a finite number of errors.

-The vectors \(\mathbf{g}\) corresponding to dissipators can be grouped as rows of a generator matrix \(\HX\), and their span forms a subspace of the kernel of the "dual" generator matrix \(\HZ\) encoding the linear occupation-number constraints.
-The two matrices satisfy the CSS-type constraint \begin{eqs} \HZ\HX^{\text{T}} = \mathbf{0}~, \end{eqs} and tiger codes can be defined using any such pair.
+The vectors \(\mathbf{g}\) corresponding to dissipators can be arranged as rows of a generator matrix \(\HX\), whose span lies within the kernel of the “dual” generator matrix \(\HZ\), which specifies the linear occupation-number constraints.
+The two matrices satisfy the CSS-type condition \begin{eqs} \HZ\HX^{\text{T}} = \mathbf{0}, \end{eqs} and tiger codes can be defined using any such pair.